vetienne74/DjanGo/README.md

 ## Description

 DjanGo is a versatile C++ tool for modelling wave propagation with finite-difference & finite-element methods.
-It targets applications towards wave propagation in water and sound modelling.
+It targets applications towards wave propagation in various fields: geophysics, seismology, ocean acoustics and sound modelling to name a few.
 Anyone who is interested in using DjanGo or contributing to its development is invited to contact me.

 Features of DjanGo
 - Wave propagation formulation